VoronDesign/VoronUsers/printer_mods/QuackProfit/V0-Adafruit-Y_Rails/README.md

 * Solder wires of appropriate length onto the back of each PCB (VDC, GND, DIN, and DOUT)
 * If using JST-XH as disconnects, solder the other ends of the wires to 4-position (male) connectors - the connector should fit inside the body cavity once assembled
 * Mount the PCBs inside the printed bodies using M2x8s
-* Don't install the printed covers as this stage
+* Don't install the printed covers at this stage

 ![Wired](images/wired.jpg)